aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/change-word-case/_index.md

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/TextProcessing/UpdateWordCase) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/TextProcessing/UpdateWordCase" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs